Edmund Boyd Osler (Ontario politician): Personal life

 Osler was born at Tecumseh Township, Simcoe County, Canada West and grew up in the area of present-day Hamilton, Ontario.
 His brothers were lawyer Britton Bath Osler (founder of what is now Osler, Hoskin & Harcourt) and doctor Sir William Osler.

 Osler was married twice.
 He married his first wife, Isabella Lammond Smith, in 1868.
 Smith and Osler had two children who died in infancy and Smith died in 1871.
 In 1873, Osler married Annie Farquarson (1848 – 1910).
 The couple had six children; three daughters and three sons.
 Osler’s grandson, Edmund Boyd Osler (1919-1987), was a Liberal member of the Canadian House of Commons for Winnipeg South Centre and his granddaughter, Anne Wilkinson (1910-1961), was a highly regarded Canadian poet.

+Osler was a close personal friend of Canadian railway magnate Hugh Ryan and served as one of his pallbearers —alongside Ontario politician, William Harty; Conservative Senator, James Mason; Ontario Banker, W.S.
+Lee; and Canadian businessman Eugene O'Keefe —at his funeral held in St Michael's Cathedral Basilica in 1899.

 Osler descended from a British family with a long naval tradition.
 Edmund's great grandfather, Edward Osler, was variously described as either a merchant seaman or a pirate.
 One of Edmund's uncles served as a medical officer in the Navy and wrote the Life of Lord Exmouth and the poem The Voyage.
 Osler’s father was Featherstone Lake Osler (1805–1895).
 Featherstone was the son of a ship owner from Falmouth, Cornwall.
 Featherstone formerly served in the Royal Navy as a Lieutenant on the H.M.S.
 Victory.
 In 1831 Featherstone Osler was invited to serve on H.M.S.
 Beagle as the science officer on Charles Darwin's historic voyage to the Galápagos Islands, but turned it down as his father was dying.
 Featherstone retired from the navy in 1837 and emigrated to Canada.
 Featherstone married Ellen Free Pickton and they had four sons, Edmund was their youngest.
 In Canada, Featherstone became an Anglican Reverend.